ptomato/talks/jsnation2024/README.md

 - “The conference session is on Monday, November 18th, 2024, at 11 AM, US Eastern Standard Time”

 <!--
 Completing the family of types is another exact time type, ZonedDateTime.
 Just like Instant, this type represents an exact moment in time.
 But it is also coupled to a location with time zone rules, because it includes a time zone.
 The time zone means that this type does account for daylight saving time changes (and other changes in the time zone.)
 It also has a calendar, which means that unlike Instant it has a year, month, and day.
+So it's an exact time that can conveniently give you a wall time as well.

 We say that ZonedDateTime represents a calendar event that happened, or will happen, at a place on Earth.
 -->